WackyWindsurfer/VRGDG-SeedVR2-TensorRT-Studio/README.md

 # VRGDG SeedVR2 TensorRT Studio

-A local video restoration studio for SeedVR2 with a custom JavaScript interface, FastAPI backend, and optional TensorRT acceleration for faster VAE processing.
+A local video restoration and upscale studio for SeedVR2 with TensorRT acceleration for faster VAE processing, a custom JavaScript interface, and FastAPI backend.

 ## Features